 The garden here is on three levels and I have a wonderful plan to make a terraced rose garden and new vegetable area with raised beds.
 It's ambitious but i've been thinking about it for a couple of years now.
 I think I've figured out the engineering (retaining terraces) and how to integrate my grey water system into it now I just need to shape it.
 We'll be ploughing, digging, moving earth and big stones, putting in trellises, seats and interesting artifacts out of stuff we have lying around....and making such a wonderful transformation, you'll definitely need before and after shots.
 I'd like to do this project in April so if you feel like waking up from the winter with a blast of physical exercise, get in touch.

-We're also going to be doing more mud work - you dont need to be strong for this.
+We're also going to be doing more mud work.
 We're finishing the transformation of the middle barn with a finish plaster (after we go and dig it up) and hopefully some decorative stuff, depending on who is here.
 If you're interested in mud this will be fun and you might have something creative to add,

 Hopefully we're getting a septic tank in here in the spring so the middle bit of the garden can finally get a new life.
 This is part of the landscaping and I also want to build an additional toilet and a outside washing area - I'm aiming to do most of this with materials I have here and mud.
 This will probably be a mud project for the autumn.